lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 predefined algorithm components.
 Each script component is a Java class implementing a particular logic.

-A script contains one or more statements:
+A script contains one or more operations:
 ```
-script := statement | [ statement, statement, ... ]
+script := operation | [ operation, operation, ... ]
 ```

-A statement has an operation name, and arguments:
+An operation has an operation name, and arguments:
 ```
-statement := { operationName : { args } }
+operation := { operationName : { args } }
 ```

-Each statement represents an algorithm that can be invoked to perform an operation.
+Each operation represents an algorithm that can be invoked to perform an operation.
 This algorithm can be the execution of a SQL statement, or execution of a particular logic.

-A statement returns a value that can be assigned to a variable.
+An operation returns a value that can be assigned to a variable.

 ## Variables
 For each different operation, scripts execute with a set of variables accessible to them.
 These